akashdhruv/Para-Physics/README.md

   1. Download the source code
   2. Make sure you have make utility and the latest version of GNU and MPI installed
-  3. Edit the Makefile to include your MPI path.
+  3. Edit the Makefile in ./src to include your MPI path.

      ~~~terminal
+        cd src
         make
+        cp Solver ../working/.
+        cd ../working
         mpirun -n [number_of_procs] ./Solver
      ~~~